yash02896/world-chain/world-chain-builder/docs/Network.md

 The sequencer has two jobs:

-1. Validate the Block Proposed by the Builder.
+1. Attest to the integrity of the Block Proposed by the Builder.
-2. A fallback such that if the builder produces an invalid payload, times out, or otherwise - The chain still moves forward.
+2. Fallback such that if the builder produces an invalid payload, times out, or otherwise - The chain still moves forward.

 Two proposers on the network sequencing blocks is made possible by utilizing an [engine api](https://github.com/ethereum/execution-apis/blob/main/src/engine/common.md) proxy server multiplexing engine api calls from the consensus layer to both the _sequencer_, and the builder in parallel.
 We currently use [rollup-boost](https://github.com/flashbots/rollup-boost/tree/main) for this purpose.